 10. Spot Award

 As organisations look to align their business strategies with their Reward & Recognition programs, we will see the growth of spot cash bonuses in many organisations for functional roles, a Hay group study emphasized.
 According to Mercer’s 2014 Total Rewards Survey, less than one-third of companies think their total rewards and business strategies are fully aligned.
-The role of spot cash bonuses will be crucial in establishing the link between the company’s employee recognition program and the business objectives.
+The recent trends in total rewards has established that the role of spot cash bonuses will be crucial in establishing the link between the company’s employee recognition program and the business objectives.
 The very nature of the Reward & Recognition that comes with it enables managers and peers to recognize good effort and encourage them instantly.
 Wipro’s Feather-in-My-Cap is an on-the-spot recognition of an effort awarded to a project or project team.

 11. Team Lunch